LoneWolfLou/Capstone-4-Inventory/README.md

 ● Value

+# Functionality

-Other store managers (in other regions) would like to be able to use your program to do the following:
+The program is able to do the following:

 ● Search products by code.